Teaching with Personality: How to Use Pop Culture, Music, and Gaming to Engage Students in High School English

 How to use it:

-• Break down the structure of a race like it’s a plot diagram.
+Watch a race (or part of one) and break down the structure of a race like it’s a plot diagram.

 Why it works: Teens and teachers alike are building emotional timelines with playlists.